PatilDevanshDeepak/CalcXL/README.md

 📖 **[How to Use Guide](./HOWTOUSE.md)** | Quick Start

-## Summary: The development branch mostly focuses on testing and adding new features.
-This branch migh contain bugs as new features are added and tested in this branch.
+## Summary: The development branch mostly focuses on stability & bug fixes.

 New:
 * End function added, which is just like Excel's ActiveCell.End(xlToRight/xlToLeft/xlUp/xlDown) where you can simulate the action of ctrl + right/left/up/down